roboskel/robot_treasure_hunting_viz/README.md

 # robot_treasure_hunting_viz

-* Treasure hunting game visualization, aided by a robot.
+This is a treasure hunting game visualization, aided by a robot.
+We assume 4 objects, easily been lost in a house environment and we display them in a gui.
+The user can choose an object which represents the "hidden treasure".
-* The users can navigate the robot in a place, where the map is provided.
+The users can navigate the robot in a place, where the map is provided.
-* The robot marks the range, indicating the area where the treasure can be located.
+The robot marks the range, indicating the area where the treasure can be located.
-* The closer the robot reaches the treasure, the minimum the range becomes.
+The closer the robot reaches the treasure, the minimum the range becomes.
-* The marking colors in the range denote the "hot" and the "cold" area, depending on the distance between the robot and the treasure.
+The marking colors in the range denote the "hot" and the "cold" area, depending on the distance between the robot and the treasure.

 Tested on:
 * Ubuntu 16.04